Hieromon/AutoConnect/mkdocs/faq.md

 Captive portal detection could not be trapped.
 It is necessary to disconnect and reset ESP8266 to clear memorized connection data in ESP8266.
 Also, It may be displayed on the smartphone if the connection information of esp8266ap is wrong.
 In that case, delete the connection information of esp8266ap memorized by the smartphone once.

+## <i class="fa fa-question-circle"></i> Captive portal does not pop up.

+If your ESP module is already transparent to the internet, the captive portal screen will not pop up even if [**AutoConnectConfig::retainPortal**](apiconfig.md#retainportal) is enabled.
+Some people have mistaken sometimes about the behavioral condition of the Captive portal, it only pops up automatically when the ESP module is disconnected state from the Internet.

+We will hypothesize that you keep the ESP module with AP_STA mode by specifing the **retainPortal** and already connect to one of the access points which has Internet transparency as a WiFi client.
+At this time, your ESP module can already quote the DNS globally.
+Even if you take out the cellphone and access the **esp32ap**, the OS of your cellphone will determine that the access point (i.e. **esp32ap**) is transparent to the Internet.
+That is, the captive portal does not pop up.

 ## <i class="fa fa-question-circle"></i> Compile error that 'EEPROM' was not declared in this scope

 If the user sketch includes the header file as `EEPROM.h`, this compilation error may occur depending on the order of the `#include` directives. `AutoConnectCredentials.h` including in succession linked from `AutoConnect.h` defines **NO_GLOBAL_EEPROM** internally, so if your sketch includes `EEPROM.h` after `AutoConnect.h`, the **EEPROM** global variable will be lost.